wonderfulzzd/Greedy_Snake/README.md

 ![Icon](icon.png?raw=true "Icon")

 This is a greedy snake game running in a terminal.
+It is the first greedy snake game program that supports both Windows and Linux!
+Try it out!

 The purpose of this project is just to get familar with terminal interaction through C++ programming.
 Besides, it is to help practice makefile and github functionalities.

-This is the first greedy snake game program that supports both Windows and Linux!
-Try it out!

 Further improvements may be added gradually.

 Thank you!

 References: